 Factors Affecting Future Population

 Alabama’s future population will be shaped by a variety of factors, including economic conditions, migration patterns, birth and mortality rates, and state policies.
-Each element plays a crucial role in determining the state’s demographic trajectory and will continuously impact growth or decline.

 Economic Conditions